Pasquale De Sarlo: Club career

 Born in Battipaglia, De Sarlo started his career in Avellino and Salernitana youth sector.

 In 2019, he joined to Serie C club Rieti for the 2019–20 season.
 De Sarlo made his professional debut on 24 August 2019 against Ternana.

 For the next season, on 21 August 2020 he moved to Casertana.

 On 13 August 2021, he signed with Imolese.

+On 3 July 2023, De Sarlo joined Taranto on a one-year contract.

 Personal life

 His father Antonio is the president of Imolese Calcio 1919 since July 2014.
 De Sarlo graduated in Business Administration.